FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 20th March 2023.md

 work will commence on Father Russell Road and South Circular Road Active Travel Schemes and

-when detailed design will be brought to Limerick City West Councillors for input.--- 4
+when detailed design will be brought to Limerick City West Councillors for input.
+---
+4

 **NOTICES OF MOTION**